-As explained above it is one of the key tools of the Quantitative Risk Analysis process, and its primary purpose is to eventually allocate money in the Cost Baseline (the budget) – i.e., Contingency Reserve to cover the risk.
+As explained above, it is one of the key tools of the Quantitative Risk Analysis process.
+Its primary purpose is to eventually allocate money in the Cost Baseline (the budget) – i.e., Contingency Reserve to cover the risk.
 To do this, the qualitative impact scales of the P-I Matrix are converted to actual costs for each risk deemed in the preceding process to be high-priority.

 For example, if the 0.40 impact rating shown for the risk in the Matrix below means a “20 – 40% cost increase” and if the total costs estimated for the activities most impacted by the occurrence of this risk is $20,000, then the “impact” in monetary terms is between $4,000 and $8,000 or an

 That figure of $6,000 would then be multiplied by the probability of the risk occurring using the Expected Monetary Value equation: